 Turkish is one of the best-documented Turkic languages.
-Most scholars consider that the earliest history of written Turkish dates back to the inscriptions of the 8th century, along with the other Turkic languages.
+Most scholars consider that the earliest history of written Turkic dates back to the inscriptions of the 8th century.
 Southwestern Oğuz tribes were distributed over a broad territory in Central Asia and the Middle East.
 Today their descendants live in Afghanistan, Uzbekistan, Turkmenistan, Iran, Azerbaycan, Turkey, the Balkans, and other countries of the Balkans and the Middle East.

 Literary Turkish developed in Anatolia under the Seljuks and Ottomans, whose written documents can be traced to before the 13th century.
 Turkish can be classified into three major historical periods: Old Anatolian Turkish, Ottoman Turkish, and modern Turkish.
 The modern Turkish literary language was shaped during the nineteenth and twentieth centuries under the influence of Arabic and Persian as well as European languages and cultures.

-Despite the rivalry between Shi`a communities and worlds biggest power, the Ottomans, in the 16th and 19th century Azeri language and literature remained common between two people.
+Despite the rivalry between Shi`a communities and what was then the world's biggest power, the Ottomans, in the 16th and 19th centuries, Azeri language and literature remained common between the two groups.

 Approximately 85% of the population of Turkey speaks Turkish as a first language, although many other ethnic groups such as Kurds, Greek, Judeo-Spanish Ladinos, Armenians, Serbo-Croatians, Circassians, Georgians, Laz, Arabs, etc. live in Turkey.
 There is no official statistic about ethic groups who speak any Turkic languages in Turkey other than Turkish.
 The official language as well as the language of education must be Turkish according to the constitution.